JiscRDSS/rdss-archivematica-preservation-workflows/MVPInteractiveWorkflow.md

 * Rules/policies for 'routing' Datasets between automated and interactive workflows.

 * Templates/processing configurations of what preservation processes to apply to different types of Dataset.

+* Improvements to Dataset appraisal, either within Archivematica, locally at an Institution or using a hosted 'appraisal workbench' that supports a set of appraisal tools and freeform investigation of Datasets and their Files.

+* Policies/decision making on what metadata should be stored as part of the AIP, including AIP updates, and what metadata should remain in the RDSS or Repository without capture into an AIP.